 Actual Occurrences So Far

 In case you didn’t know, the naming system of storms is in alphabetical order.
 Therefore, Ana refers to the first storm, while Elsa is the fifth this season.
-Indeed, the names Ana and Elsa coincidently resembles that of the famous sisters in Disney’s hit movie, Frozen.
+Indeed, the names Ana and Elsa coincidently resemble that of the famous sisters in Disney’s hit movie, Frozen.

 Hurricane Elsa is highly worrisome because the fifth named storm usually appears around August.
 Yet this year, Elsa is coming early as of July.
 This is even earlier than last year’s Edouard, which occurred on July 6.